antosart/policy-container-explained/README.md

     we store a clone of its policy container in the navigation params (as **initiator policy container**).
-    *   Note: for this purpose, we always regard the initiator of a navigation to `about:srcdoc` to be the parent's frame.
+    *   Note: for this purpose, we always regard the initiator of a navigation to `about:srcdoc` to be the target frame's parent.
 *   If a navigation resolves to a network scheme, we attach to the response a new **response policy container**, which is filled in with the parsed values of the various policies (it is the responsibility of each individual policy